p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    ![](Images/mjv2-6.png)

-   > **Note:** Please note that the above commands can take up to two minutes to complete the running.
+   > **Note:** Please note that the above commands can take up to two minutes to complete.

 1. Run the following command to create routing rules for all backend applications: